michal-h21/make4ht/README.md

 map

-:  table where keys are patterns that match filenames, value contains destination directory for the matched files, relative to the `site_root` (it is possible to use `..` to switch to a parent directory).
+:  hash table where keys contain patterns that match filenames and values contain destination directory for the matched files.
+The destination directories are relative to the `site_root` (it is possible to use `..` to switch to a parent directory).

 file\_pattern

 :  pattern used for filename generation.
 It is possible to use string templates and format strings for `os.date` function.
 Default value of `%Y-%m-%d-${input}` creates names in the form of `YYYY-MM-DD-file_name`.

 header

 :  table with variables to be set in the YAML header in HTML files.
 If the table value is a function, it is executed with current parameters and HTML page DOM object as arguments.

 Example: